dellsystem/dellsystem.github.io/tech.md

 ### On worker power within the industry

+* Me for Notes From Below: [The case for building worker power at Microsoft](http://www.notesfrombelow.org/article/building-worker-power-at-microsoft)
 * Joe Corcoran in a presentation at Isle of Ruby 2018, aimed at fellow developers: [What's Good?](https://corcoran.online/2018/05/16/whats-good/)
 * Alex Press for n+1: [Code Red](https://nplusonemag.com/issue-31/politics/code-red/), an absolutely stellar longread on organising the tech sector
 * Chi Onwurah for the Guardian: [All workers need unions – including those in Silicon Valley](https://www.theguardian.com/commentisfree/2018/jan/31/silicon-valley-unions-employee-workers-rights-organise-labour)